ralexander-phi/relicensing-monitor/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in Always Open.
+Thanks for your interest in the Relicensing Monitor

 ## Adding Projects